holoviz-dev/nbsite/README.md

 ## What is it?

-NBSite lets you build a website from a set of notebooks plus a minimal amount of config.
-Sites built with nbsite include [pyviz.org](https://pyviz.org), [datashader.org](https://datashader.org/), and [hvplot.pyviz.org](https:/hvplot.pyviz.org).
+NBSite let's you build a website from a set of notebooks plus a minimal amount of config !.
+Sites built with nbsite include:
+[pyviz.org](https://pyviz.org),
+[datashader.org](https://datashader.org/), and [hvplot.pyviz.org](https:/hvplot.pyviz.org).